|

 Signs You May Need to Seek Help

 When you’re already facing grief, you don’t need the extra stress of worrying about drinking.
-However, alcohol use disorder can arise due to the cycle of grief and alcohol use.
+However, continuously using alcohol to numb the pain can lead to dependency.

 Some signs you may need to seek help for alcohol use include:

-- You’ve tried to cut down on or stop drinking but couldn’t
+- You’ve tried to cut down or stop drinking but couldn’t.

-- You experience frequent strong cravings to drink
+- You experience frequent intense cravings to drink.

-- You’ve engaged in risky behaviors while drinking
+- You’ve engaged in risky behaviors while under the influence.

 If any of the above applies to you, help is just a phone call away.
-Contact us today at (833) 596-3502.
-Our team of compassionate counselors is available 24/7 to listen and discuss the next steps.
+Our team of compassionate counselors is available 24-7 to listen and discuss the next steps.
 Get on the road to recovery from grief and alcohol use today.